Prakash2403/Blog/README.md

     CREATE DATABASE django_blog;
     CREATE USER django_blog WITH PASSWORD '\<set some password here\>';
-    GRANT ALL PRIVILEGES ON DATABASE djangp_blog TO django_blog;
+    GRANT ALL PRIVILEGES ON DATABASE django_blog TO django_blog;

 ### Environment Variables

-You have to set three environment variables.
+You have to set four environment variables.

     DB_NAME='django_blog'
     DB_USER='django_blog'
     DB_PASSWORD='<Whatever password you had entered above>'
+    ELASTICSEARCH_ENABLED = True

 ### Elasticsearch Settings

-This is optional, but if you want blog search feature, you have to setup elasticsearch.

     Go to https://www.elastic.co/downloads/elasticsearch
     Download elasticsearch and follow instructions given on that page to run it.

+Sometimes, your system may lag when you run elasticsearch.
+This is because default memory allocated to elasticsearch is 2GB.
+So, if you are facing this problem, open config/jvm.options and set -Xms and -Xmx values to 512m.
+If still it lags, lower down the values to 256m.
+Make sure that Xms and Xmx values are same.

+If you want to turn off the search feature due to some reason, then set `ELASTICSEARCH_ENABLED=False`

-    If elasticsearch is working properly, then uncomment last two lines at /post/apps.py If you are facing some problem, then open an issue and post traceback there.
+If you are facing some problem, then open an issue and post traceback there.
 ### Run Web Application

 #### Prerequisite

-    Above two steps must be done.
+    There should be no error in above steps.

 #### How to run the web app